Crustless Kale Quiche

 How to choose, clean, and store kale

-- Choose small tender leaves they are less bitter and less tough so they cook faster and taste better.
+- Choose small tender leaves that are less bitter and less tough, so they cook faster and taste better.

 - Kale can be washed before or after you chop the leaves.
 I personally prefer to wash first.
-But, washing after cutting the leave can take more of the bitterness off.
+But washing the leaves after cutting can take more of the bitterness off.

 - To wash the kale